algorandfoundation/puya-ts-demo/MIGRATION.md

     const listing = this.listings.get(key).value.copy()
 ```

 It should be noted that an `arc4.Struct` can only hold other ARC4 types.
-This is why we've used `arc4.UintN64` instead of `uint64` for the type of `none`.
-If `none` was a `uint64`, we would not be able to store it in the struct directly and would need to call `arc.UintN64(nonce)`
+This is why we've used `arc4.UintN64` instead of `uint64` for the type of `nonce`.
+If `nonce` was a `uint64`, we would not be able to store it in the struct directly and would need to call `arc.UintN64(nonce)`

 ### State References